sous-chefs/openldap/README.md

    If set to `false`, you will need to provide your SSL certificates **prior** to this recipe being run.
 Be sure to set `openldap[:ssl_cert]` and `openldap[:ssl_key]` appropriately.
 - `openldap[:ssl_cert]` - The full path to your SSL certificate.
 - `openldap[:ssl_key]` - The full path to your SSL key.
-- `openldap[:cacert]` - Your certificate authority's certificate (or intermediate authorities), if needed.
+- `openldap[:cafile]` - Your certificate authority's certificate (or intermediate authorities), if needed.

 ### Apache configuration attributes